ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 ## Introduction

 This blog post is based on the Contoso University example application used by Microsoft to demonstrate the usage of _Entity Framework_ with ASP.NET Core.

 In this blog post we will take that example and build with it a simple GraphQL server for the university website.
-With it, you can query students, courses, and instructor information.
+With it, we can query students, courses, and instructor information.

 Before we get started let us setup our server project.